radumarias/ciphershell-kotlin/README.md

 # rencfs-kotlin

+GUI for [rencfs](https://github.com/radumarias/rencfs) in Koltin Multiplatform with Compose.

 It uses the [java-bridge](https://github.com/radumarias/rencfs/tree/main/java-bridge) to interact with Rust code.

 You need to have [rencfs](https://github.com/radumarias/rencfs) at the same level with the main project.